 Note: the information is provided by the National Coalitions themselves.

-About 10 more National Coalitions are under formation and are expected to be launched within the next months.
+Several other National Coalitions are under formation and are expected to be launched.

 We invite you to contact the National Coalitions to support their effort at the country level.
 For doing so you can either get in touch with them directly, or contact the Secretariat, who will liaise with the relevant coordinating body at the national level.

-Local Coalitions are local multi-stakeholder partnerships which respond to the Grand Coalition goals and expectations with local adapted solutions.
+Local Coalitions are local multi-stakeholder partnerships which respond to the Coalitions goals and expectations with local adapted solutions.
 Their role is related to the promotion and implementation of locally identified actions.

 Local Coalitions are designed to respond to local needs, and may include a number of stakeholders coming from various horizons.